dmotte/apycalc/README.md

 ## Usage

-There are some files in the [`example`](example) directory of this repo that can be useful to demonstrate how this tool works, so let's change directory:
+There are some files in the [`example`](example) directory of this repo that can be useful to demonstrate how this tool works, so let's change directory first:

 ```bash
 cd example/